bongotastic/Headlines/README.md

-Headlines bring reputation and elements of storytelling to a RP1 career.
+Headlines brings reputation and elements of storytelling to a RP1 career.
 It is not in the beta stage at this time.

 More information: Please refer to the project's wiki.